 The General Assembly shall not deliberate and decide validly unless all members have been invited to the meeting at least two weeks prior to the meeting date.

-Members, or designates, who cannot attend the meeting in person or virtually may give permission for the Chair or another member to act as their proxy.
+Members, or designates, who cannot attend the meeting in person or virtually may give permission in writing, copied to all members, for the Chair or another member to act as their proxy.

 All decisions must be introduced as motions and supported by a minimum of two attending members by a show of hands or written indication to the Chair in the case of virtual participation.